florisvanvugt/biobabel/docs/source/usage.rst

 .. autofunction:: biobabel.load

+Example:

+>>> import biobabel as bb
+>>> bb.load('tests/example.hdf5')

-This loads the data into an object of the ``Biobabel`` class, the core of the Biobabel logic.
+This loads the data into an object of the :ref:`biodata` class, the core of the Biobabel logic.

-.. autoclass:: Biobabel
+.. autoclass:: biobabel.Biodata
+   :no-index: